Soil Building for the Home Garden

 The solution: The substance primarily responsible for leafy (chlorophyll-led) growth is Nitrogen.
 If Nitrogen is lacking or stored in the soil in a form inaccessible to plants, leafy crops will struggle and may be stunted, weak, and more susceptible to pests and disease.

 To help plants throughout the season, give them a small dose of slow released nitrogen in the form of Alfalfa Meal.
 Alfalfa Meal contains a good amount of nitrogen, but typically won't be too much as long as you follow the application guidelines.
 Kelp meal is another great amendment that contains many trace minerals that aid plants ability to uptake nutrients and thrive.

 For the long term, try incorporating cover crops into your rotation cover crops rest the soil, and many fix nitrogen, which, along with regular feedings, will help keep enough available for your plants to thrive.
 Clover fixes nitrogen, while Peas unlock it into a form that plants can use.
 No matter how tiny your growing space, sowing cover crops will enrich your soil.
-Take a look at our blog posts HERE and HERE to learn how to grow cover crops in your garden.
+Take a look at our blog posts HERE and HERE to learn how to grow fall cover crops in your garden.